 The trend toward provider payment that rewards health outcomes, rather than service volume, is part of the solution.
 However, fundamental improvement of a system with a long history of inefficient care delivery requires other activities as well.
 The Peterson Center on Healthcare sees motivated, nimble private-sector employers as an important leverage point, both at the level of individual companies, and for system-wide redesign.

 As such, the Center is entering into this critical area of the healthcare system to accelerate adoption of what works.
-In its first initiative as part of this effort, the Center is partnering with Catalyst for Payment Reform (CPR) to help employers learn, test and implement best practice strategies for purchasing and benefits design that can help secure higher quality healthcare at lower costs for their employees.
+In its first initiative as part of this effort, the Center partnered with Catalyst for Payment Reform (CPR) to help employers learn, test and implement best practice strategies for purchasing and benefits design that can help secure higher quality healthcare at lower costs for their employees.

 The potential payoff of better healthcare performance extends not only to employers, employees, retirees, and their families, but also to purchasers in the public sector and individual markets.
 Lowering the overall cost burden generates savings that can be used to fund new investments, raise wages and redirect tax revenue to other important public investments.

-This Issue Brief examines the healthcare marketplace employers access, the experiments underway to reward high-performance care, and the opportunity to spread and scale what has a track record of working.Read More
+This issue brief examines the healthcare marketplace employers access, the experiments underway to reward high-performance care, and the opportunity to spread and scale what has a track record of working.Read More